 Key Stage 5

-The ICT and Computing Department offers two courses at Key Stage 5, catering to a wide range of student interests and learning preferences.
+The ICT and Computing department offers A level Computer Science at Key Stage 5, catering to a wide range of student interests and learning preferences.
 From next year, it is hoped to offer a suitable pathway for progression for the Creative IMedia Students.

 Outside the Classroom

-Where possible we like to invite Universities business and industry in to work with our students, and provide opportunities for them to visit local companies and Universities to develop their understanding of opportunities in Computing and ICT.
+Where possible we like to invite universities, business and industry in to work with our students, and provide opportunities for them to visit local companies and universities to develop their understanding of opportunities in Computing and ICT.
 We have strong links with Lancaster University Computing department.
-We also encourage students to take part in coding opportunities outside of school such as the Cyber Security Challenge and the Vex Starstruck competition.
+We also encourage students to take part in coding opportunities outside of school such as the Lego challenge, the Cyber Security Challenge and the Vex Starstruck competition.
 A Level students are encouraged to do a sustained period of work experience in the computing industry.